gnecula/bond/docs/gettingstarted.rst

     .. container:: tab-section-python

         You will need Python 2.7+ installed and available in your path.
+Bond is available on PyPI; you can simply run ``pip install bond`` to install it.

     .. container:: tab-section-ruby